 |EMDR THERAPY||SUPPORT FOR MUSICIANS AND OTHER CREATIVE ARTISTS|

-For a safe and non-judgmental environment to help you navigate life’s changes, visit Beth Patterson for quality psychotherapy and grief counseling in Denver.
+For a safe and non-judgmental environment to help you navigate life’s changes, visit Beth Patterson for quality psychotherapy and grief counseling.
 Beth is licensed as a psychotherapist in the State of Colorado.
-In addition to being compassionate and understanding, Beth Patterson is experienced in working with clients of any age and social background.
-With her guidance, individuals, families and groups can transform life’s challenges into blessings of learning and growth.

-With Beth Patterson’s compassionate guidance as a Denver psychotherapist and grief counselor, strength and peace can replace negative feelings and beliefs.
+With Beth Patterson’s compassionate guidance as a psychotherapist and grief counselor offering online therapy, strength and peace can replace negative feelings and beliefs.
 You can transform grief and loss and other difficult feelings into healing and growth.

 Beth is honored to have been interviewed by Forbes Magazine as an expert in grief therapy on “post-election grief.”
 Click here to read full article